NSW Premier's Sporting Challenge FAQs

 4. Select ‘Upload Primary Students & Classes by CSV file for the school’ from the list of methods for adding students.

-5. Drag the CSV file into the grey box.
+5. Click or drag the CSV file into the grey box.
 Ensure the file is saved and closed.

 6. Select 'Upload'.